 What happens after death?

 This time around there were no ready-made answers.
 The stories of old were an illusion, but an illusion that protected the mind and provided meaning.
-Logically (and rather unconsciously), people chose to build worshop their own structures of meaning in the form of lust for power, money, intellect, sexual allure, and so on.
+Logically (and rather unconsciously), people chose to build worship their own structures of meaning in the form of lust for power, money, intellect, sexual allure, and so on.
 David Foster Wallace, the author of This is Water, sums up the consequences:

 “If you worship money and things — if they are where you tap real meaning in life — then you will never have enough.
 Never feel you have enough.
 It’s the truth.
-Worship your own body and beauty and sexual allure and you will always feel ugly, and when time and age start showing, you will die a million deaths before they finally plant you.
+Worship your own body and beauty and sexual allure and you will always feel ugly, and when time ande age start showing, you will die a million deaths before they finally plant you.
 On one level, we all know this stuff already — it’s been codified as myths, proverbs, clichés, bromides, epigrams, parables: the skeleton of every great story.
 The trick is keeping the truth up front in daily consciousness.
 Worship power — you will feel weak and afraid, and you will need ever more power over others to keep the fear at bay.
-Worship your intellect, being seen as smart — you will end up feeling stupid, a fraud, always on the verge of being found out.”
+Worship your intellect, being seen as smart — you will end up feeling stupid, a fraud, always on the verge of being found out.” — David Foster Wallace

 One of the functions of the old systems was to limit sheer scope of reality in order to help us function on a daily basis.
 Once we tore down the old systems, numerous “liberation” movements of the mind and of the body emerged.
 It became fashionable to be a “freed soul”.
 We threw away the milk of old restrictions, and went on a consumption binge.
 So we eat and drink ourselves dumb, drug and distract ourselves to the point of unconsciousness, shop and buy until we sink into an unconscious stupor.